-This page allows precise review of a Participant's Session, and often referred to by customers as after-action-review (AAR).
+This page allows precise review of a Participant's Session and is often referred to by customers as an after-action-review (AAR).
 You can step through a complete recording of the Scene, pausing and investigating everything from Events and Dynamics to Fixations and Sensors.

 The Free Look Camera (default) will rotate the camera with the left mouse button, pan with the right button and zoom with the scroll wheel.
 The arrow (or WASD) keys will move the camera forward and backward and left and right.
 You can use the arrows to raise and lower the camera.

 Alternate camera modes can be chosen in the bottom right.

 Follow User will disable most controls and focus the camera on the selected Participant.
 Left Mouse button will orbit the camera around the target and the scroll wheel will zoom.